sjangir1/Machine-Learning/README.md

 No Machine Learning Model libraries were used in the implementation.

 ## Principal Component Analysis and Multi-Dimensional Scaling on DNA dataset
-Using some encoding to convert the DNA character sequence to numeric sequence.
+1)Using some encoding to convert the DNA character sequence to numeric sequence.
 These sequences are our feature vectors.

-Using both PCA and MDS to get 2 dimensional DNA data.
+2)Using both PCA and MDS to get 2 dimensional DNA data.

-Finally applying K-means technique for clusring the 2 dimensional data.
+3)Finally applying K-means technique for clusring the 2 dimensional data.